 Death: Are deceased Christians now in heaven?

 In answering this important question, the first thing we need to do is define what it means to be a Christian.
 In other words, how does one become a Christian?
-This may surprise you, but you won’t find an answer to that question anywhere in the Bible outside the writings of the apostle Paul.
+Some may want to point to John 3:16, but there’s not one word about the death, burial, and resurrection of Christ in that verse or in that passage.
+This may surprise you, but you won’t find an answer to this question about how to get to Heaven anywhere in the Bible outside the writings of the apostle Paul.
 So, let’s look at what he says.

 I Corinthians 15:1-4

 1 Moreover, brethren, I declare unto you the gospel [the good news] which I preached unto you, which also ye have received, and wherein ye stand;

 2 By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.

 3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures;